omglazrgunpewpew/autocert/docs/RELIABILITY.md

 - Integration with notification system
 - Performance tracking and trending

-### 4. Advanced Backup and Recovery
+### 4. Backup and Recovery

-Comprehensive backup system for certificates, configurations, and metadata.
+Certificate and configuration backup system.

 **Backup Features:**